Head of Target Rifle | Epsom College

 General

-· Proactive leader for all matters relating to the success and development of the College’s Target Rifle programme;
+• Proactive leader for all matters relating to the success and development of the College’s Target Rifle programme, including organisation of a number of events and trips.

 Training & Competitions

-· Coach members of the rifle club in the skills of target rifle Target Rifle both small-bore and full-bore, sometimes assisted by 3rd party coaches.
+• Coach members of the rifle club in the skills of Target Rifle both small-bore and full-bore, sometimes assisted by 3rd party coaches.

 Administrative